joshualee/cs205_final_project/README.md

 	python serial.py <in_file_path>

+* See header comments in files for more in-depth description.
 * `input_image_path` is a path to .jpg or .png
 * `in_file_path` is graph in adjacency list format (see "graph file format" section for example)
 * You can find test graphs in the graphs directory.

 ## Files Summary
-See header comments in each file for more in-depth description.
+See header comments in files for more in-depth description.

 ### MapReduce
 `driver.py` is the driver for our MapReduce max-flow implementation.
 It handles file to graph conversation, reading/writing intermediate output between MapReduce iterations, and calculating the max flow and cut of the residual graph.